Roxana1981/thehangman/README.md

 - at the present validation of player input, which is non alphabetical is not handled by the application correctly.
 - at the end of the game player selection, which is not either Y or N, does not display any validation related message.
+- when the player guesses the word correctly, the actual complete word is not displayed for the player on the screen.
+The code will need to be enhanced to display the guessed word entirely.

 ## Deployment process